Low FODMAP Overnight Oats

-This recipe has been a staple for me all summer, and I have been sharing it with so many people individually that I finally realized I might as well make it into a blog post!
+This low FODMAP overnight oats recipe has been a staple for me many years now, and I’ve been sharing it with so many people individually that I finally realized I might as well make it into a blog post!
 You may have seen this meal make an appearance on my Instagram account too…

 As much as I enjoy a classic bowl of cooked oatmeal, hot oatmeal is not often my first choice for breakfast on an 80-100 degree summer day…

 That is no coincidence either: Ayurvedic and Traditional Chinese Medicine practitioners point out that our bodies often feel inclined to go for more fresh, raw, cooling foods during the warm weather while we seem to crave more cooked, warming comfort foods in colder months.
 (By no means is this a “rule” but more of a subconscious intuitive eating mechanism that may kick in to help balance our internal state.)

 I also love me some Malk or Rise brand oat milk in my morning coffee brew. 😀